oscar-dev19/portfolio/projects.md

 - Designed and implemented a REST API that manages users' favorite foods using **AWS Lambda** and **DynamoDB**.
 - Leveraged **serverless architecture** to ensure scalability and efficient resource usage.
 - Integrated **API Gateway** for secure and scalable access to the backend.
+- simple frontend using **Flask** and **JQuery** for data input and responses.

 ## 2. CNC G-Code Compiler
 - Developed a multiparameter compiler simulating a **CNC milling machine**.
 - Enabled precise and flexible operations with G-Code through advanced compilation techniques.
-- Implemented in Python for high performance and maintainability.
+- Implemented in Python for maintainability and scalibility.

 ## 3. Rust Multithreaded Web Server
 - Built a robust multithreaded web server using **Rust**, ensuring **99.999% uptime**.